MikkelVembye/screen_benchmarks/README.md

 This repository contains all data and code behind the title and abstract screening benchmark scheme developed in Vembye, Christensen, Mølgaard, & Schytt ([2024](#ref-Vembye2024_gpt)).
 Below, we provide guidance on how to find the data, code, and analyses behind this scheme.
+If you experience any issue with reproducing our analysis, please contact Mikkel Vembye at <mihv@vive.dk>.

 # Data Folders